hunter-stanke/rFIA/README.md

 #> 6  6.183912    7.657872    4.486581         104         125
 ```

-**What if I want estimates for a specific type of tree (ex. greater than
-12-inches DBH and in a canopy dominant or subdominant position) in
-specific area (ex. growing on mesic sites), and I want to group by
-estimates by some variable other than species or size class (ex.
-ownsership group)?** Easy\!
-Each of these specifications are described
-in the FIA Database, and all `rFIA` functions can leverage these data to
-easily implement complex
+**What if I want estimates for a specific type of tree (ex. greater than 12-inches DBH and in a canopy dominant or subdominant position) in specific area (ex. growing on mesic sites), and I want to group by estimates by some variable other than species or size class (ex. ownsership group)?** Easy!
+Each of these specifications are described in the FIA Database, and all `rFIA` functions can leverage these data to easily implement complex queries!
-queries\!

 ``` r
 ## grpBy specifies what to group estimates by (just like species and size class above)